Samuel-de-Oliveira/CanUseTimer/README.md

     sudo python3 Main.py

-You nee to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).
+You need to open with sudo because some libraries doesn't work without super user (I don't know why this is happening but I will fix it soon).

 ---
 ## Why use?